theorangepotato/programming-languages-2019/ARS1.md

 **Definition:** An abstract reduction system (ARS) is a set $A$ together with a relation ${\to}\subseteq A\times A$.

 This doesnt look very interesting at first sight.
 Just a relation on a set?
 What can we do with this?
-Certainly not all binary relations are models of computation, so we will be interested in the following in properties of binary relations that are interesting for relations that can be thought of as modelling some form of one-step comptuations.
+In fact, there is an extremely simple virtual machine, which turns any ARS into an algorithm.

+**The virtual machine running ARSs:** Let $(A,\to)$ be an ARS.
+Let $a\in A$.
+The virtual machine runs on input $A$ and $a$ as follows.

+1. **If** there is no $b\in A$ such that $a\to b$ **then** stop (and output $a$) **else** replace $a$ by $b$ and go to 1.

+Certainly there are many ARSs $(A,\to)$ for which the virtual machine will not compute anything interesting.
+In this lecture, we will exhibit some general structural properties of an ARS that guarantee that the ARS does compute something interesting.

-First note that the elements of $A$ can be all kind of different things: numbers, strings, lists, multisets, trees, ... all kind of data ...
+**Data:** To understand on what kind of data an ARS runs, note that the elements of $A$ can be all kind of different things: numbers, strings, lists, multisets, trees, ... all kind of data ...
 I am working with a graduate student on an example where $A$ is a set of diagrams ... but $A$ could also contain the memory of a computer or the cells of a cellular automata.

-Second, there are a number of important properties that we can express about ARSs in general.
+**Properties of ARSs:** There are a number of important properties that we can express about ARSs in general.
 We already have seen the notion of a normal form, which is defined purely in terms of $(A,\to)$.
 Indeed, $a\in A$ is a ***normal form*** if there is no $(a,b)\in{\to}$, or, if there is no $a\to b$.
 Let us make a list of some interesting questions to ask (precise definitions follow the examples):

 - which elements are in normal form?
 - which elements reduce to normal form?